 Physical properties of rock, and fundamentals of rock substance and rock mass response to applied loads.
 Principles of elastic analysis and stress-strain relationships.
 Elementary principles of the theoretical and applied design of underground openings and pit slopes.
 Emphasis on practical applied aspects.
-Prerequisite: CEEN241 or MNGN317.
 2 hours lecture, 3 hours lab; 3 semester hours.
+Prerequisite: CEEN311, MNGN318 or CEEN241.